honojs/website/helpers/jwt.md

 ### Options

 - `payload`: unknown - required
   - The JWT payload to be signed.
+You can include other claims like in [Payload Validation](#payload-validation).
 - `secret`: string - required
   - The secret key used for JWT verification or signing.
 - `alg`: [AlgorithmTypes](#supported-algorithmtypes)